 Dealmaking, Trump's health update boost European stocks

-Oct 5 (Reuters) - A spate of dealmaking activity lifted European stocks in early trade on Monday along with an upbeat global mood on positive updates of U.S. President Donald Trump's health.
+Oct 5 (Reuters) - European stocks gained on Monday, lifted by dealmaking activity and an upbeat global mood following positive updates of U.S. President Donald Trump's health.

-Spanish bank Unicaja UNI.MC gained 6.0% after a source told Reuters that it and Liberbank LBK.MC were holding informal talks about a potential tie-up to create the country's fifth-biggest lender.

-German fertiliser group K+S SDFGn.DE jumped 13.5% after Bloomberg reported it was in advanced talks to sell its Morton Salt unit to Kissner Group for about $3 billion.
+The pan-European STOXX 600 index .STOXX was up 0.6%, adding to last week's near-2% gain.
+Sectors considered more economically sensitive such as oil and gas .SXEP, travel and leisure .SXTP, banks .SX7P, and automakers .SXAP climbed.

+That was despite a 27.3% plunge in Cineworld CINE.L after the world's second-biggest cinema chain said it would close all of its UK and U.S. movie theatres later this week, leaving as many as 45,000 workers unemployed.

+Unicaja UNI.MC jumped 10.7% after it confirmed reports that it was in preliminary talks for a potential merger with its peer Liberbank LBK.MC, which surged 15%.

+Sabadell SABE.MC rose 3.5% after a local newspaper reported that it had held contacts with rivals BBVA BBVA.MC and Kutxabank to evaluate a potential merger.

-Dufry DUFN.S surged 12.2% after it revealed that China's Alibaba BABA.N planned to acquire a stake of up to 9.99% in the Swiss duty free group.
+Meanwhile, Dufry DUFN.S surged 17.7% after it revealed that China's Alibaba BABA.N planned to acquire a stake of up to 9.99% in the Swiss duty free group.

-UK's Weir Group Plc WEIR.L rose 17.7% to the top of STOXX 600 .STOXX as it had agreed to sell its oil and gas division to U.S. heavy equipment maker Caterpillar CAT.N for $405 million.
+UK's Weir Group Plc WEIR.L rose 15.5% to the top of STOXX 600 .STOXX after it agreed to sell its oil and gas division to U.S. heavy equipment maker Caterpillar CAT.N for $405 million.

 (Reporting by Sruthi Shankar; editing by Uttaresh.V)